 What I have learned through my work and activities related to BHR is, however, that lawyers cannot work alone.
 Collaborating with various actors including the government, business, workers, and the civil society is critical for preventing human rights abuses.

-My mentor and a pioneer lawyer on BHR in Japan, Attorney Makoto Saito gave me an important advice when I started working with him on BHR issues.
+Attorney Makoto Saito, my mentor and a pioneer lawyer on BHR in Japan, gave me an important advice when I started working on BHR issues.
 “Do not behave just as an expert.
-You also need to position yourself as part of the stakeholders and communicate with various stakeholders”.
+You also need to position yourself as part of the stakeholders and closely communicate with them”.
 Keeping his words in mind, I would like to continue my BHR activities in collaboration with various stakeholders.